 Wainwright Stampede Association

-The Wainwright Frontier and Exhibition Agricultural Society has had 13 presidents over the past 65 years.
+The Wainwright Frontier & Exhibition Agricultural Society has had 13 presidents over the past 65 years.

-It is a well know fact that without the efforts of many interested and devoted members, non-members, service clubs and our business community, the stampede would never have survived.
+It is well known that without the efforts of many interested & devoted members, non-members, service clubs, & our business community, the stampede would never have survived.

 Founding Day

-Wainwright Frontier Days and Exhibition Association was formed.
+Wainwright Frontier Days & Exhibition Association was formed.

 1954